White Croatia: Territory versions

 In the second-half of 20th and early 21st century, Dušan Třeštík and Gerard Labuda identified White Croatia with the multi-tribal realm of Boleslaus I, Duke of Bohemia, while Třeštík and Jaroslav Bakala more precisely located them to present-day Silesia and North Bohemia (Podkrkonoší region).
 Richard Ekblom also placed them in Upper Silesia, and the area of Kraków, Poland.
 Tadeusz Lehr-Spławiński mostly agreed with Niederle's location around Vistula river.
 Francis Dvornik placed White Croatia in Galicia, western part of it was in Western Galicia with Kraków in Poland up to Northeastern Bohemian domain of the Slavnik dynasty while eastern part in Eastern Galicia (Upper Dniester). Łowmiański besides Prykarpattia and Zakarpattia, placed the main part of the Croats to the Upper Vistula valley in Lesser Poland, and that the accounts in DAI identified White Croatia with Duchy of Bohemia of Boleslaus I which at the time incorporated the territory of the Vistulans and Lendians, because they were attacked by the Pechenegs, and that according to the sources it is uncertain whether the White Croats lived around the Elbe river and placing them instead in Sudetes.
+He also emphasized that their localization in Silesia is theoretical construction without basis in the sources.
 Ivo Goldstein located White Croatia around Kraków.
 According to Noel Malcolm White Croatia was in the area of today's southern Poland.
 Krzysztof Fokt placed them in Upper Silesia in the 9th-10th century.
-Petr Charvát located them in Northern and Eastern Bohemia, noting that the Croat diaspora settlement follows the Carpathian range from Southeastern Poland to Krkonoše Mountains in Bohemia.
-T. Živković located White Croatia in Bohemia and Southern Poland as well.
-A. Mayorov distinguishes between the terms and concepts of "Great Croatia" and "White Croatia".
+Petr Charvát located them in Northern and Eastern Bohemia, noting that the Croat diaspora settlement follows the Carpathian range from Southeastern Poland to the Giant Mountains in Bohemia.
+T. Živković located White Croatia in Bohemia and Southern Poland as well, but also noted anachronistic parallels with the 9-10th century Duchy of Bohemia.
+A. Majorov distinguishes between the terms and concepts of "Great Croatia" and "White Croatia".
 He agrees that White Croatia and those Croats identified as "White" were a second concept appeared to have some historical presence in the Upper Elbe and Upper Vistula regions, but that Great Croatia, the motherland of the Croats, was primary concept located in Eastern Prykarpattia and Tisza river basin in Zakarpattia.
-Mayorov suggests that the author of the DAI made an attempt to reconcile the contradictions among various conflicting sources.
+Majorov suggests that the author of the DAI made an attempt to reconcile the contradictions among various conflicting sources.
 Sedov believed that the Croats arose among the Antes of Penkovka culture.
 After that, they migrated West and settled in several groups in various places.
 In 1982, argued that one of these groups were Southwestern neighbours of the Dulebes, living in the Northern and Southern area of Eastern Prykarpattia.
-Ukrainian and Russian historians and archaeologists generally argue that Great Croatia, also in the sense of homeland from where emigrated to the Balkans, included almost all the lands of later historical region of Galicia.
+Ukrainian and Russian historians and archaeologists generally argued that Great Croatia, also in the sense of homeland from where Carpathian Croats emigrated to the Balkans, included almost all the lands of later historical region of Galicia.